-This section provides several options for how the Secretary of State may deliver a record in response to a request for the record or after the Secretary of State has filed it.
+This section provides several options for how the Secretary of State or other state filing office may deliver a record in response to a request for the record or after the filing office has filed it.

 SECTION 1-213.
 [ANNUAL] [BIENNIAL] REPORT FOR [SECRETARY OF STATE].